 Analysis and Test Results

 Weight-to-volume ratio is a measure we use here at OutdoorGearLab to compare packs and luggage of differing volumes.
-This heavily-weighted (no pun intended!) metric gets straight to the point how much does this pack weigh relative to the volume it carries.
+This heavily-weighted (no pun intended!) metric gets straight to the point…how much does this pack weigh relative to the volume it carries?
 Two sets of data, generated by our lab measurements, comprise this metric.
 First, we measured the weight of each model on our digital scale.
-First, we weighed each pack with all modular components in place.
-Next, we examined each for frame, waist belt, or other pockets that can be easily removed to pare the weight down for light loads; we then stripped these features off each pack and weighed them again.
+Then, we weighed each pack with all modular components in place.
+Next, we examined each for a frame, waist belt, or other pockets that can be easily removed to pare the weight down for light loads; we then stripped these features off of each pack and weighed them again.

-Of course we all want an ultralight pack to be feather light, but it must carry our load comfortably to be worth it.
-For each of these packs, we judged load carrying comfort for two loads: 15 lbs and 30 lbs.
+Of course, we all want an ultralight pack to be featherlight, but it must carry our load comfortably to be worth it.
+For each of these packs, we judged load-carrying comfort for two loads: 15 lbs and 30 lbs.
 We then averaged each pack's performance in both categories to generate our carrying comfort score.
-Fifteen pounds is a perfect comparison weight for ultralight hikers on a short trip and thirty pounds is a fair comparison weight for lightweight hikers on shorter trips or ultralight hikers carrying a week's worth of food, or for those brave enough to travel in the winter.
-While some packs can be stripped of their frame and waist belt, our evaluation of "Great, Good, or Poor" for carrying 15 lbs and 30 lbs is with the frame and waist belt in use.
-We feel you'd want to strip down a pack completely for carrying 12 lbs or less total weight.
+Fifteen pounds is a perfect comparison weight for ultralight hikers on a short trip, while thirty pounds is a fair comparison weight for lightweight hikers on shorter trips, ultralight hikers carrying a week's worth of food, or for those brave enough to travel in the winter.
+While some packs are capable of being stripped of their frame and waist belt, our evaluation of "great, good, or poor" for carrying 15 lbs and 30 lbs is with the frame and waist belt in use.
+We would recommend stripping down a pack completely when carrying 12 pounds (or less) total weight.

-Only two of the ultralight backpacks we evaluated earned our "Great" score for carrying both 15 and 30 lbs: the Gossamer Gear Gorilla and the ULA Ohm 2.0; as a result, these packs earned our highest scores in this category, for carrying both 15 and 30-pound loads.
-Also, these three packs are the easiest to strip of frame and waist belt if and when you want to carry 12 lbs or less.
-At this low weight, we feel frames and even waist belts provide little benefit.
+The Gossamer Gear Mariposa, Gossamer Gear Gorilla, and the ULA Ohm 2.0 earned our highest scores in this category, for carrying both 15 and 30-pound loads.
+Also, these three packs are the easiest to strip of frame and waist belt if and when you want to carry 12 pounds or less.
+At this low weight, we feel frames, and even waist belts are not necessary.

 Also notable in this metric are the next highest scorers.
 The Osprey Exos 48 carries 30 pounds more comfortably than any other we tested, but we found the tensioned frame a bit "turtle shell-like" for much lighter loads.
 The Arc Blast 55 also earned a high score.
-It carries 15 to 25 lbs as comfortably as any other pack, but we found 30 pounds to be a bit of a stretch regarding maintaining comfort.
+It carries 15 to 25 pounds as comfortably as any other pack, but we found 30 pounds to be a bit of a stretch regarding maintaining comfort.

 Manufacturers constantly seek to find the right balance of features for ultralight backpacks.
-Eliminating most creates a very light pack, but including the right ones can greatly increase comfort, versatility, and ease of use.
-The lightest two packs we tested, the Arc Blast and Virga 2, both earned top scores in our weight-to-volume ratio metric, but their total scores reflect the trade-offs required to be the lightest: reduced load carrying comfort at heavier weights and reduced ease of use as a direct consequence of eliminating features.
+Eliminating most creates a very light pack, but including the right features can greatly increase comfort, versatility, and ease of use.
+The lightest two packs we tested, the ZPacks Arc Blast and Granite Gear Virga 2, both earned top scores in our weight-to-volume ratio metric.
+Their total scores reflect the trade-offs required to be the lightest: reduced load carrying comfort at heavier weights and reduced ease of use as a direct consequence of eliminating features.

 In our individual reviews, we provide a thorough description of each pack's features not covered elsewhere.
 When covering big miles on the trail, features like easily accessible side pockets for your water bottles, waist belt pockets for snacks, and a convenient place to keep maps handy are a huge benefit.
 This is also where we detail how each pack accommodates a hydration bladder and just how much stuff you can stow in the exterior pockets.

-The Osprey Exos 48 incorporates so many features, it's really head and shoulders above the rest.
-While most manufacturers pick and choose which features they think are the most useful, Osprey provides nearly every storage, lashing, and compression feature you can imagine.
+The Osprey Exos 48 incorporates so many features and it's head and shoulders above the rest.
+While most manufacturers pick and choose which elements they think are the most useful, Osprey provides nearly every storage, lashing, and compression feature you can imagine.
 This is super convenient but contributes to the pack's relatively heavier weight.
 The Gossamer Gear Mariposa also earned top scores in this category with its well-placed side pockets, over-the-top closure mechanism, and large mesh back pocket.
-Additionally, the ULA Ohm 2.0 earned the next highest scores for features.
-We think they include the most useful ones.
-The primary differentiating feature is the large and very stretchy exterior pocket on the Gorilla.
-We love how much you can stuff in there compared to the small volume of the Ohm's exterior pocket.
+Additionally, the ULA Ohm 2.0 received high scores in this metric, though the Gossamer Gear packs both have a large external back pocket, which the OHM 2.0 lacks.
+We love how much you can stuff in the Gossamer Gear pack pockets compared to the small volume of the Ohm's exterior pocket.

-While stripping the pack down is a great feature for light loads, a pack that allows you to strap bulky but light items to the outside is awesome when you need to carry big loads.
-Each of these packs has multiple ways to add bulky items like a closed cell foam pad to the outside.
-And while in general we are not a big fan of lids for ultralight packs, they do create one key advantage the ability to carry bulky items on top of the main compartment secured under the adjustable lid.
-The Osprey Exos 48 and the Hyperlite Mountain Gear Windrider 3400 both earned a top adaptability score because of its ability to carry heavy loads well with myriad external storage and lashing options.
-The Hyperlite Mountain Gear Windrider 3400 also earned a top score: its two aluminum frame stays can be removed (though not the waist belt), and the external lash system and very tall roll top, similar to the one found on the ULA Circuit, that provides a great place to store extra bulky items when a significant food resupply occupies the main pack.
+While stripping the pack down is an excellent feature for light loads, a kit that allows you to strap bulky but light items to the outside is a bonus when you need to carry big loads.
+Each of these competitors has multiple ways to add bulky things, like a closed cell foam pad, to the outside.
+And while in general, we are not a big fan of lids for ultralight packs, they do create one key advantage…the ability to carry bulky items on top of the main compartment secured under the adjustable lid.
+The Osprey Exos 48 and the Hyperlite Mountain Gear Windrider 3400 both earned a top adaptability score because of their ability to carry heavy loads well with tons of external lashing options.
+The Hyperlite pack also has a very tall roll top, similar to the one found on the ULA Circuit, that provides a great place to store extra bulky items when a significant food resupply occupies the main pack.

 Our adaptability score also considers ease of use with a bear canister.
 This will be irrelevant to some, but bear canisters are required by regulation on some portions of the PCT and AT.
 The BearVault BV500 is perhaps the most common bear canister used by weight-conscious hikers in areas where bear-proof food storage is required in the backcountry.
-We loaded each pack up with a common three-season kit and five days of food in the BV500 to see how well it fits inside and how much room is left over for the rest of your stuff.
-If you regularly carry a bear canister of this size, only the Windrider 3400 easily accommodates it (this pack earned a "Good" rating) among our pool of competitors.
-Our three award winners we rated 'Just OK' for use with the BV500; it fits inside, but the smaller diameter of these packs makes packing around it a challenge.
-See each pack's individual review, where in the Other Versions section we point out their cousins with a bit more capacity.
+We loaded each pack up with a standard three-season kit and five days of food in the BV500 to see how well it fits inside and how much room is left over for the rest of your stuff.
+If you regularly carry a bear canister of this size, the Hyperlite Mountain Gear Windrider and the Gossamer Gear Mariposa are compatible with this can.

 A number of factors go into our rating for durability, which contributes 10% of the total scores.
 First and foremost, we consider the types of fabric used for the main body of the pack and the exterior pockets.
-All of these areas are subject to abrasion, especially the pockets if you tend to stuff a lot into them.
-There are always trade-offs in design, for example very light main pack fabrics are less durable than robust 200 Denier nylon ripstop fabrics.
-The Mammut Creon Light 45, a pack designed more for off-trail, alpine scrambling, is made of notably durable fabric.
+All of these areas are subject to abrasion, especially the pockets (if you tend to stuff a lot into them).
+There are always trade-offs in design; for example, incredibly light main pack fabrics are less durable than robust 200 Denier nylon ripstop fabrics.

 Additionally, the stretchy exterior pocket fabrics that we love for function tend to be more prone to snagging on tree limbs or abrading on rock in comparison to non-stretchy pockets.
 Unfortunately, it seems that you can't have it all.
-We think that a stretchy main exterior pocket with durable side pockets is the best compromise.
-This is the design choice made by Gossamer Gear for the Editors' Choice winning Gorilla.
+In our experience, a stretchy main exterior pocket with durable side pockets is the best compromise.
+This type of design is found on the award-winning Gossamer Gear Mariposa.

-And while it is the case that you'll need to treat your pack nicely (it is your home on your back!), we also take into consideration whether sitting on the pack while it is loaded or rough handling in the back of your van or truck could break the frame.
+While it is the case that you'll need to treat your pack nicely (it is your home on your back!), we also take into consideration whether sitting on it while it is loaded or rough handling in the back of your van or truck could break the frame.
 To this end, we think that if you are focused on durability or if you are known to be rough on your gear, you should choose a pack with an aluminum frame versus carbon fiber.
-The rugged aluminum frame is one of the many small factors that lead us to prefer the Gossamer Gear Gorilla over the ULA Ohm 2.0.
-The Ohm's carbon rod frame found in the ULA Ohm 2.0 and the ULA Circuit is significantly more fragile.
-Out of our top scorers, the Gorilla and Windrider are the two models we feel comfortable sitting on without worry of breaking something.
+The rugged aluminum frame is one of the many small factors that lead us to prefer both of the Gossamer Gear packs to the two ULA packs.
+The carbon rod frame found in the ULA Ohm 2.0 and the ULA Circuit is significantly more fragile.
+Out of our top scorers, the Mariposa and Windrider are the two models we felt comfortable sitting on without the worry of breaking something.

-Waterproof roll top style dry bags or Cuben stuff sacks are an excellent choice for both organization and moisture protection inside your backpack.
-Sea to Summit's ultralight Sil-Nylon bags are an excellent choice.
-For those seeking to really shave off the grams, Hyperlite Mountain Gear, ZPacks, and several other ultralight manufacturers produce a large variety of Cuben fiber storage and stuff sacks.
+Waterproof roll-top style dry bags or Cuben stuff sacks are an excellent choice for both organization and moisture protection inside your backpack.
+Sea to Summit's ultralight Sil-Nylon bag is also an ideal choice.
+For those seeking to shave off the grams, Hyperlite Mountain Gear, ZPacks, and several other ultralight manufacturers produce a large variety of Cuben fiber storage and stuff sacks.

-You might also want to check out this video on how to use sleeping pad as a back pad in an ultralight backpack.
+If you're interested in cutting weight even further, the video below demonstrates how to use a sleeping pad as a back pad in an ultralight backpack.

-There are a lot of advantages to going ultralight, and we hope these analyses and assessments in this review help you drop weight in your kit without sacrificing features you love.
+There are a lot of advantages to going ultralight, and we hope these analyses and assessments will help you drop weight in your kit without sacrificing features you love.
 While low weight is key, it's not the only piece of the puzzle.
 If you need more help in narrowing down your options, be sure to check out our Buying Advice article for further tips and tricks.